Peopling of the Americas: Emergence and submergence of Beringia

 Figure 1.
 Submergence of the Beringian land bridge with post-Last Glacial Maximum (LGM) rise in eustatic sea level.

 During the Wisconsin glaciation, the Earth's ocean water was, to varying degrees over time, stored in glacier ice.
-As water accumulated in glaciers, the volume of water in the oceans correspondingly decreased, resulting in lowering of global sea level.
-The variation of sea level over time has been reconstructed using oxygen isotope analysis of deep sea cores, the dating of marine terraces, and high-resolution oxygen isotope sampling from ocean basins and modern ice caps.
+As water accumulated in glaciers, the volume of water in the oceans correspondingly decreased, resulting in a lowering of global sea level.
+The variation in sea level over time has been reconstructed using oxygen isotope analysis of deep-sea cores, dating of marine terraces, and high-resolution oxygen-isotope sampling from ocean basins and modern ice caps.
 A drop of eustatic sea level by about 60 to 120 m from present-day levels, commencing around 30,000 years before present (BP), created Beringia, a durable and extensive geographic feature connecting Siberia with Alaska.
 With the rise of sea level after the Last Glacial Maximum (LGM), the Beringian land bridge was again submerged.
-Estimates of the final re-submergence of the Beringian land bridge based purely on present bathymetry of the Bering Strait and eustatic sea level curve place the event around 11,000 years BP (Figure 1).
-Ongoing research reconstructing Beringian paleogeography during deglaciation could change that estimate and possible earlier submergence could further constrain models of human migration into North America.
+Estimates of the final re-submergence of the Beringian land bridge, based solely on present bathymetry of the Bering Strait and the eustatic sea-level curve, place the event around 11,000 years BP (Figure 1).
+Ongoing research reconstructing Beringian paleogeography during deglaciation could change that estimate, and possible earlier submergence could further constrain models of human migration into North America.